-Currently, only about seven percent of published materials are available in formats accessible to people with print disabilities.
+Less than 5% of all materials published in Canada are available in formats accessible to people with print disabilities.
 Saskatchewan Public Libraries, including Wapiti Regional Library, are committed to ensuring equitable access to library resources for all Saskatchewan residents.

 Through the Centre for Equitable Library Access (CELA) and the National Network for Equitable Library Service (NNELS), we are able to offer a broad choice of formats including audio, braille, e-text and described video.
 If you have questions about these services, please contact your local Branch Librarian.

 What is a print disability?

 - inability to hold or manipulate print materials due to arthritis or hand or wrist injuries

 - total or partial impairment of sight which can result from many different causes